Vitor Borges

-Vitor Borges de Souza (born 13 July 1988, in Brazil) is a Brazilian footballer who plays for KajHa in Finland as of 2017.
+Vitor Borges de Souza (born 13 July 1988, in Brazil) is a Brazilian former footballer who plays as a forward.

 Career

 Singapore

 Moving to Balestier Khalsa of the Singaporean S.League in 2010, Borges re-joined the club in 2011 after they released him.

 Succeeding his stint with PSIS Semarang, Balestier Khalsa purchased the Brazilian again in 2013.

 Indonesia

 Due to Borges not scoring goals, the PSIS Semarang management paid him less, causing supporters to give donations.

-Involved in a 2013 car accident in Indonesia, the forward was listed as a suspect but there was not enough information to substantiate a charge.
+He was involved in a 2013 car accident in Indonesia.
+The forward was listed as a suspect but there was not enough information to substantiate a charge.

 Finland

 Arriving at KajHa in 2017, Borges tallied three goals in his first three appearances for the club.